 What Will We do?

-Liz and I are happy to offer this amazing annual Olympic National Park adventure for the sixth time.
-Our first trips in 2018, 2019, 2021, 2022 and 2023 were amazing, so much beauty!
-Trip includes virtually all meals (about 16), park permits, campsites, guided hiking, backpacking, meditations (walking and sitting), forest bathing (soaking up prana from the rainforest), beach yoga, river yoga, yoga in a studio (in Pt Angeles), one night in a comfy lakeside hotel, swimming and community.
+Liz and I are happy to offer this amazing annual Olympic National Park adventure for the 8th time.
+All the trips over the last 7 years have been amazing, so much beauty!
+Trip includes virtually all meals (about 16), park permits, campsites, guided hiking, backpacking, meditations (walking and sitting), forest bathing (soaking up prana from the rainforest), beach yoga, river yoga, yoga in a studio (in Pt Angeles), one night in a comfy lakeside lodge, swimming and community.
 We will visit some of the most beautiful beaches, forests and mountains in the world.

 Who should attend?